Ammonium fluoride: Uses

 This substance is commonly called "commercial ammonium fluoride".
-The word "neutral" is sometimes added to "ammonium fluoride" to represent the neutral salt—[NH4]F vs. the "acid salt" (NH4HF2).
+The word "neutral" is sometimes added to "ammonium fluoride" to represent the neutral salt [NH4]F as opposed to the "acid salt" (NH4HF2).
 The acid salt is usually used in preference to the neutral salt in the etching of glass and related silicates.
 This property is shared among all soluble fluorides.
 For this reason it cannot be handled in glass test tubes or apparatus during laboratory work.

+Ammonium fluoride is a critical component of buffered oxide etch (BOE), a wet etchant used in microfabrication.
+It acts as the buffering agent in a solution of concentrated HF, creating an etchant with a more controllable rate of etching (than that of simple concentrated HF solutions).

 It is also used for preserving wood, as a mothproofing agent, in printing and dyeing textiles, and as an antiseptic in breweries.